Statusnone420/PR-Dashboard/PLAN.md

     - build result
     - screenshot/browser validation
     - known risk
-14. Stop after the phase and report results.
+14. Stop after the phase and report results, unless autonomous gated mode was explicitly requested and all gates passed.

 Do not create a new worktree.
 Work inside the current branch/workspace.